-Fig. 5D-I shows the application of the multi-lens custom objectives with the same biological samples as previously.
-In these cases, the images of the single and multi-lens 3D printed versions have been scaled to remove the magnification mismatch and allow direct comparison of contrast and image quality.
-Fig. 5D-F has a direct comparison between an all-commercial implementation and one that replaces a single lens element with a 3D printed version.
+Figure 6(D)-(I) shows the application of the 4-lens custom objectives with the same biological samples as previously.
+In these cases, the images of the single and 4-lens 3D printed versions have been scaled to remove the magnification mismatch and allow direct comparison of contrast and image quality.
+Figure 6(D)-(F) has a direct comparison between an all-commercial implementation and one that replaces a single lens element with a 3D printed version.
 For all three imaging examples similar contrast can be seen, with minor extra shadowing around the cell membranes due to the mentioned diffraction effects of the 3D printed lens.
-In all cases, cell nuclei e.g., in the guard cells of the Hosta stomata, and membranes (see Fig.5 D-F arrows) are clearly visible and individual compartments of cyanobacteria filaments are distinguishable, including their internal morphology.
-When adding a second 3D printed lens (Fig. 5G-I) the imaging results show further blurring and potential multiple diffractive effects, which are specifically visible for the single cyanobacteria filament.
+In all cases, cell nuclei e.g., in the guard cells of the Hosta stomata, and membranes (see Fig. 6(D)-(F) arrows) are clearly visible and individual compartments of cyanobacteria filaments are distinguishable, including their internal morphology.
+When adding a second 3D printed lens (Fig. 6(G)-(I)) the imaging results show further blurring and potential multiple diffractive effects, which are specifically visible for the single cyanobacteria filament.
 The contrast and resolution degradation are leading to a reduced visibility of the internal nuclei structure in Hosta guard cells and the onion cells, while the main details are still resolvable.